socialize/socialize-sdk-android/sdk/doc/sphinx/source/sdk_user_guide.rst

 	:start-after: begin-snippet-1
 	:end-before: end-snippet-1

-Retreiving Likes
+Retrieving Likes
 ~~~~~~~~~~~~~~~~

-You can retrieve existing likes by User or Entity
+You can retrieve existing likes by User, Entity or Application wide

 List likes by User